 Make a mental decision to go for the win.
 You have to know deep within your heart and soul that you can win a tournament.
 If I realize a five-bass limit may not win a tournament, I’ll understand that I must find quality bass to have a chance to win.
 So, I won’t fish a drop-shot worm or a shaky-head worm but instead will be fishing baits that catch big bass.

 The more you get out there bass fishing, the more you’ll learn how the little things can help.
-Watching the weather, staying organized, being attentive and having the right attitude, are just a few things you can do to become a better competitive bass angler.
+Watching the weather, staying organized, practicing, being attentive and having the right attitude, are just a few things you can do to become a better competitive bass angler.